 If people get tired of walking around and seeing places, where’s the best spot to hang out on a lazy afternoon and have a beer or two?

-In summer, the Letten (an open-air bath by the Limmat river), as well as the many parks by the lakefront, Bäckeranlage, Josefwiese, Pfingstweidpark or Platzspitz, are awesome places to hang out.
+In summer, the Letten (an open-air bath by the River Limmat), as well as the many parks by the lakefront, Bäckeranlage, Josefwiese, Pfingstweidpark or Platzspitz, are awesome places to hang out.

 If you’re after great views, there are several places you can go.
 The Prime Tower, Zurich’s tallest building, has a bar at the top level.
 Technically, you should buy a drink to get up there.
 But if you just sneak in, take a quick peek and leave again, you should be fine.